Arcoth/SMLtoLLVM/README.md

-# CoreToLLVM
+# SMLtoLLVM
-A Cerberus Core to LLVM compiler.
+A Standard ML to LLVM compiler.